gauthambr67/service-cost-estimator/README.md

 - Token based user registration and authentication
 - View all the services available under different categories
-- Choose specific items, add to cart and get a toal estimated cost
+- Choose specific items, add to cart and get a total estimated cost
 - View the order history with ability to view individual service items of the order
 - Ability to delete orders from order history
 - Ability to update orders to change the service items in the order